Multnomah Falls Photography Tips & Guide

 The Bridge is named for Simon Benson.
-He was owned of the falls in the early part of the 1900s.
-Benson financed Italian stonemasons to construct a bridge at the falls to allow visitor access in 1915.
+He owned the falls in the early part of the 1900s.
+Benson financed Italian stonemasons to construct a bridge at the falls to allow visitors access in 1915.
 This businessman gave Multnomah Falls to the City of Portland before his death.
 The city transferred ownership to the USDA Forest Service.

 If you follow signs just outside the lodge you can hike half of a mile to nearby Wahkeena Falls.
 It’s also a fabulous waterfall.
 The name Wahkeena means “most beautiful” in the Yakima language.
 It has 240 feet, but it’s also very photogenic.
 The steep one-mile trail leading from the base of the falls to the top is amazing.

 You will need a stable tripod with a proper head and remote shutter release.
 You need to use a longer exposure to make the water stand still and look beautiful in the picture.
 The best idea is to try a variety of exposure to different effects of the flowing water.
 Use the polarizer filter to reduce reflections on the water and other surfaces.
 Some filters may warm up your scene a little bit.
 Early in the morning or closer to the evening is the best time to shoot some long exposure shots.

 The waterfall is tall and narrow, so in this case, a wide lens (we use 14-24 mm Nikkor and 16-35 Canon) will work best.

 If you want to have the entire waterfall in the frame, you must crop vertically.